-IDDO’s Medicine Quality Group tackles this important issue by sharing expertise and collating information to increase understanding of the prevalence and distribution of poor quality medicines around the world.
-IDDO encourages discussion of poor quality medicine epidemiology, detection and prevention, and aims to facilitate improvement in the quality of medicines that patients actually take.
-IDDO also advocates for more investment in the regulation of medicine distribution and treatment adherence and interventions to improve medicine quality.
+IDDO’s Medicine Quality Research Group shares expertise and collates information to increase understanding of the prevalence and distribution of SF medical products around the world.
+It encourages discussion of poor quality medicine epidemiology, detection and prevention, and aims to facilitate improvement in the quality of medicines that patients actually take.

 The Medicine Quality Research Group has launched a new, free, online tool to help researchers and public health officials worldwide track what may be happening in their communities and countries in SF medical products.
 The Group now also produces monthly reports from this tool collating information in the public domain on the quality of medicinal products that are currently in use, or that are being trialled for COVID-19’s prevention or treatment, and a separate regular report on falsified COVID-19 vaccines.

 The Group led work on the Oxford Statement, in which over 150 representatives from governments, multilateral agencies, academia and civil society called for global action on medicine quality. which sprang from the Research Group’s successful 2018 event, the first-ever dedicated academic conference on Medicine Quality & Public Health.